opp1231/denoise_and_translate/README.md

 1. Create a new python environment with your preferred environment manager (we suggest miniforge)
 2. Clone the fnet repository
-    * The predict.py file in the fnet codebase (/fnet/cli/predict.py) needs to be edited to allow "big" tiffs. o In predict.py, rewrite the function "save_tiff" as follows
+    * The predict.py file in the fnet codebase (/fnet/cli/predict.py) needs to be edited to allow "big" tiffs.
+        * In predict.py, rewrite the function "save_tiff" as follows
         ```
         def save_tif(fname: str, ar: np.ndarray, path_root: str) -> str:
         """Saves a tif and returns tif save path relative to root save directory.